Being able to view all of your customer data in one, easy to access location will help you target your customers effectively and encourage growth.

 If processes are hard, you may need to ask some questions about the systems (or lack of) that you’re using.
 Are you making the most out of your chosen option?
 Is your chosen solution helping you achieve the things it promised?
 Asking the questions will give you the chance to gain perspective and react appropriately and wisely.

-Selecting a technology partner
+4. Selecting a quality software partner

 Given that effective CDI depends on a combination of technology, processes and services, selecting the right database for your company is a vitally important first step.

 If you’re not already, or if you feel you could improve your data processes, then there’s certainly some great tactics you could take on board to benefit.
 A purpose-designed software suite will make all of these processes far easier.
 When choosing yours, consider:

 - Which system is most (easily) adaptable to the way you do business?

 - Which system offers the features that are of most importance to me?

 - Do the candidate systems integrate with programs that we already have installed, such as accounting packages?

 - Which of the suppliers offers the best knowledge of my business, i.e. working with plumbing, gas, oil heating or electrical service companies?